pfunks/TCTest/test_faq.md

 - Withdraw to an exchange, and trade for BTC or other digital tokens
 - Purchase items through third-party stores that accept SBD tokens

+## Can I sell goods and services on Steemit?

+Other than making a post, there is no interface for marketing items directly on Steemit.com.
+You can list goods on the third-party website <a href="https://www.peerhub.com">PeerHub.com</a>.
+Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit posts.

 ## What determines the price of STEEM?

 The price of STEEM is based on the supply and demand of the token, determined by buyers and sellers on the exchanges.
-It is similar to how the price of a share of stock is determined.
+It is similar to how the price of a commodity like gold is determined.

-## How do I get more Steem Power?
+## How do I get more STEEM Power?

 If you have Steem Dollars, you can convert them to STEEM from your wallet.
-Once you have STEEM in your wallet, click "Power Up" to turn them into Steem Power.
+Once you have STEEM in your wallet, click "Power Up" to turn them into STEEM Power.

-If you don’t already have STEEM or Steem Dollars in your wallet, you can purchase using Bitcoin (BTC) or another cryptocurrency.
+If you don’t already have STEEM or Steem Dollars in your wallet, you can purchase them using bitcoin (BTC) or another currency.
 You may purchase BTC on various exchanges, such as Coinbase.com or Localbitcoins.com.

 Once you have your bitcoin:
 - Click “Buy Steem” from the main menu in the top right corner of Steemit.com.